imrehorvath/bundle-dylibs/README.md

 bundle-dylibs ~/Applications/Emacs.app
 ```

-After this you can move the `Emacs.app` to `/Applications` and use it normally.
+This last one is for staging.
+After checking and positive testing, you can move the `Emacs.app` to `/Applications` and use it normally.
 Now it should be standalone and ready to be distributed to other macOS systems.

 ## Inspired by